 I am currently accepting students for Fall of 2019 (either graduate or undergraduate).
 We have five students beginning thesis projects in Fall and one student completing a thesis project, so a new student’s responsibility would primarily be running participants in established studies for the Fall and helping collect data for theses in the Spring.

-Here is the general application for to do research in a lab at Avila: Research Experience Participation Request
+Here is the general application to do research in a lab at Avila: Research Experience Participation Request

 Dr. Jordan Wagge, Lab Director